 importScripts('script1.js','script2');

 This sample project will shed more light on making two scripts perform concurrency.
-One gets data and sends them to the other.
+One gets data and sends it to the other.
 The second processes it and sends it back.
 Here is the link to the source code for this project on my GitHub repo.

 There are three files: